Department of Mathematics and Applied Mathematics

-The Department of Pure and Applied Mathematics consists of two divisions please make selection below:
+The Department of Mathematics and Applied Mathematics consists of two divisions please make selection below:

 Our research interests are varied and we offer a wide variety of courses at Honours level.
 Research activities cover such areas as dynamical systems, computer algebra, quantum computing, partial differential equations, neural networks and photovoltaic device simulation.